typeorm/typeorm/docs/decorator-reference.md

 Value will be generated only once, before inserting the entity into the database.

-#### `@CalculatedColumn`
+#### `@VirtualColumn`

-Special column that is never save to the database and thus acts as a readonly property.
+Special column that is never saved to the database and thus acts as a readonly property.
-Each time you call `find` or `findOne` from entity manager, the value is recalculated based on the query function that was provided in the CalculatedColumn Decorator.
+Each time you call `find` or `findOne` from the entity manager, the value is recalculated based on the query function that was provided in the VirtualColumn Decorator.
 The alias argument passed to the query references the exact entity alias of the generated query behind the scenes.

 ```typescript
 @Entity({ name: "companies", alias: "COMP" })